2600hz/kazoo/core/kazoo_endpoint/doc/privacy-cid.md

 `privacy_mode` can be defined on resource root document and/or per gateway.
 Values are same as system wide config.

-## Check anonymity in Caller ID Name and Caller ID Number
+## Optionally check for anonymity in Caller ID Name and Caller ID Number

-Some carriers, when using Caller ID Blocking, present the call using a non-standard format for the Caller ID Name and Caller ID Number values.
+Some carriers systems, when using Caller ID Blocking, present the call using a non-standard format for the Caller ID Name and Caller ID Number values.
 To ensure these are able to be blocked, the `anonymous_cids` configuration parameter was added to allow matching and blocking of these non-standard patterns.
 This setting only impact the `anonymous call rejection` feature applied to inbound calls, settings defined in this list extend the default anonymous call rejection feature to trigger on a list of numbers.

-*`check_anonymous_names`*
+*`check_additional_anonymous_cid_names`*
 :   enables comparing the `anonymous_cids` against caller ID names in the call values for anonymous call rejection.

-*`check_anonymous_numbers`*
+*`check_additional_anonymous_cid_numbers`*
 :   enables comparing the `anonymous_cids` against caller ID numbers in the call values for anonymous call rejection.

 *`anonymous_cids`*